dsnowb/snakes-cafe/test_plan.md

-if item is not in menu, indicates not in menu if item is in menu and item is not in cart, item is added to cart if item is in menu and item is in cart, item increments in cart if item is entered in lower or upper case, still works
+if item is not in menu, indicates not in menu if item is in menu and item is not in cart, item is added to cart if item is in menu and item is in cart, item increments in cart

 ## remove_cart
-if item is not in cart, indicates not in cart if more than one of the item is in cart, substract one from item in cart if one item is in cart, item is removed completely from cart if item is entered in lower or upper case, still works
+if item is not in cart, indicates not in cart if more than one of the item is in cart, substract one from item in cart if one item is in cart, item is removed completely from cart

 ## print_menu
 validate that menu is a dictionary